psychemedia/storytelling-notes/gwion-bach.md

 Exhausted so quickly, replenished so soon,
 They wax and they wane like the horns of the moon.

-Fill high the blue horn, the blue buffalo horn ;
+Fill high the blue horn, the blue buffalo horn;
-Fill high the long silver-rimmed buffalo horn :
+Fill high the long silver-rimmed buffalo horn:
 While the roof of the hall by our chorus is torn,
 Fill, fill to the brim, the deep silver-rimmed horn.